gato-gto/tracelog/README.md

 2. It performs traceroute by sending packets with increasing TTL values.
 3. It records the IP addresses and RTT (Round Trip Time) for each hop.
 4. It outputs the results to the console or logs them to a file.
-5. It highlights packet losses in red using the `colorama` library for console output.
+5. It highlights packet losses and changes in the route using the `colorama` library for console output.

 ## Example Output